-Tax debt relief professionals at Leinart Law Firm will thoroughly analyze your case and come up with an action plan that suits your needs best.
+At the Leinart Law Firm, our experienced tax debt attorneys and tax professionals will thoroughly analyze your case and come up with an action plan that best suits your financial situation.

 How to Get Tax Debt Relief

-Bankruptcy filing – It is possible to eliminate the tax debts by filing for bankruptcy, whether it be a Chapter 7 or Chapter 13 case.
-Under Chapter 7, you can fully discharge of your debts, whereas Chapter 13 provides a payment plan to repay some debts and discharge the remaining debts.
+It is possible to eliminate the tax debts by filing for bankruptcy, whether it be a Chapter 7 or Chapter 13 case.
+Under Chapter 7, you can fully discharge your debts, whereas Chapter 13 provides a payment plan to repay some debts and discharge the remaining debts.
 Our attorneys at Leinart Law Firm has already filed hundreds of bankruptcy cases.
-Based on our vast experience and skills, we can offer the solution that will work best for you.
+Based on our vast experience and skills, we can offer a solution that will work best for you.

 Tax Debt Relief in Texas